pingcap/docs/user-account-management.md

 The `test` user is allowed to log in from any hosts on the `192.168.10` subnet.

-If the host is not specified, all IPs can log in by default.
+If the host is not specified, the user is allowed to log in from any IP.
 If no password is specified, the default is null:

 {{< copyable "sql" >}}